jamesboot/CVR-VGB-2025/my_notes.md

   - Combine contigs from different assemblies into a scaffold
   - Check for repetetive sequence and deal with them - how many repeats to keep?
 Read size?
 Does read size cover repeat regions?
   - Can you fill gaps with read overhangs for reference genome?

+## Novel virus detection
+- single virus sequencing - droplet that only 1 virus can get into
+-